ikumarapeli-msft/GA3Bash/dotnet/README.md

 - *Redirect incoming call (your pstn resource)

 ## How to test.
-1. Run the sample bugbash-test project.
-    - from the sample/bugbash-test folder run `dotnet restore`.
+1. From the sample/bugbash-test folder run `dotnet restore`.
     - update the hostingEndpoint and acsConnectionString variables.
 2. Update the hosting endpoint with our dev tunnel. example `https://9ndqr7mn.usw2.devtunnels.ms:8080`.
 3. From the terminal run `dotnet run` in the `dotnet/Sample/bugbas-test` folder.